remus-selea/mrq-frontend-challenge/README.md

 - Start the mocked backend server in [backend](backend) by running `yarn start`
 - Start the mocked socket server in [socket](socket) by running `yarn start`
 - Start the development server in  [frontend](frontend) by running `yarn dev`

+The requirements for this project are listed in the [REQUIREMENTS.md](REQUIREMENTS.md) file.